Who can use this capability

 Currently, you can only move a row that contains a proof if the destination sheet already has at least one proof on it.
 We are aware of this issue and working to fix it as soon as possible.

 If you don't want to lose the information in the source sheet, copy the information instead of moving it.
-For more information, see Copy Rows to Another Sheet.
+Learn how to copy rows to another sheet.

 When you move rows, formulas and predecessors won't be preserved, but you can copy and paste them between the two sheets.
-For more information, see Using Copy and Paste.
+Learn more about using copy and paste.

 If your source sheet and destination sheet contain columns with the same name, and if only one of the sheets uses a System column for that column, you'll see the following error: "We were unable to move/copy this row.
 Please ensure that the destination sheet includes the same system columns as your source sheet..."